nervosnetwork/rfcs/rfcs/0025-simple-udt/0025-simple-udt.md

 | `dep_type`  | `code`                                                               |

 Reproducible build is supported to verify the deploy script.
-To bulid the deployed Simple UDT script above, one can use the following steps:
+To build the deployed Simple UDT script above, one can use the following steps:

 ```bash
 $ git clone https://github.com/nervosnetwork/ckb-production-scripts